Suicide

 What is the problem?

-Gun suicide claims the lives of more 25,000 people in the US every year.1Everytown Research analysis of Centers for Disease Control and Prevention, National Center for Health Statistics.
-WONDER Online Database, Underlying Cause of Death.
-A yearly average was developed using five years of the most recent available data: 2018 to 2022.
+Gun suicide claims the lives of nearly 26,000 people in the US every year.
 This public health crisis should be addressed to reduce gun violence in this country.

 Though gun violence conversations tend to focus on homicides, nearly six out of every 10 gun deaths in the US are suicides.
-That’s an average of 69 deaths a day.1Everytown Research analysis of Centers for Disease Control and Prevention, National Center for Health Statistics.
-WONDER Online Database, Underlying Cause of Death.
-An average was developed using five years of the most recent available data: 2018 to 2022.
+That’s an average of 71 deaths a day.1Everytown Research analysis of Centers for Disease Control and Prevention, National Center for Health Statistics.
+WONDER Online Database, Provisional Mortality Statistics, Multiple Cause of Death (accessed September 1, 2024).
+Average: 2019 to 2023.
 These deaths can be prevented.
 Policies and practices that focus on disrupting access to firearms in times of crisis have been proven to reduce firearm suicides.

 What are the solutions?